quic/qbox/docs/base-components.md

 - Function: `void elf_load(const std::string& path)`
 - Addresses are built into the ELF file; no address or offset parameter is available.
-If used within a memory context, addresses are offset within the memory -- this is probably not the desired behavior.
+If used within a memory context, addresses are offset within the memory.

 ### Binary Files